 Pink-flowered witchweed (Striga hermonthica) parasitizing pearl millet (Pennisetum glaucum)

-Sesame grown in association with pearl millet, as part of integrated soil fertility and Striga management on the pearl millet crop
+Sesame grown in association with pearl millet, as part of an integrated soil fertility and Striga management package for the pearl millet crop

 Abyssinian roller in a road-side neem tree

 Unidentified small tree, with bi-pinnate leaves and racemes of small white flowers.
 Growing in a hedgerow at the west end of a groundnut field on the Minjibir Agricultural Research Station

 Small tree (3 m) belonging to the Caesalpinaceae, having racemes of white flowers and short (10-15 cm), broad (5 cm), wavy pods.
 Leaf blades similar to those of Bauhinia.

 Piliostigma reticulatum (DC.)
 Hochst. = Bauhinia reticultata DC.

 Herbaceous annual of the Spiderwort family; having small blue flowers, each with very small yellow anthers.
 A common weed.

 Water hyacinth is one of hte worst weeds in the world; here it covers about 20 m of the surface of the reservoir, along its shore adjacent to the Minjibir Agricultural Research Station

 Trial of cultivated pearl millet being conducted at the Minjibir Agricultural Research Station